-Designed to provide broad exposure to the Materials - Broad segment of the equity market, the Fidelity MSCI Materials Index ETF (FMAT) is a passively managed exchange traded fund launched on 10/21/2013.
+Looking for broad exposure to the Materials - Broad segment of the equity market?
+You should consider the Fidelity MSCI Materials Index ETF (FMAT), a passively managed exchange traded fund launched on 10/21/2013.

 An increasingly popular option among retail and institutional investors, passively managed ETFs offer low costs, transparency, flexibility, and tax efficiency; they are also excellent vehicles for long term investors.

 Investor-friendly, sector ETFs provide many options to gain low risk and diversified exposure to a broad group of companies in particular sectors.
 Materials - Broad is one of the 16 broad Zacks sectors within the Zacks Industry classification.
-It is currently ranked 15, placing it in bottom 6%.
+It is currently ranked 7, placing it in top 44%.

 The fund is sponsored by Fidelity.
-It has amassed assets over $218.69 M, making it one of the average sized ETFs attempting to match the performance of the Materials - Broad segment of the equity market.
+It has amassed assets over $203.56 million, making it one of the average sized ETFs attempting to match the performance of the Materials - Broad segment of the equity market.
 FMAT seeks to match the performance of the MSCI USA IMI Materials Index before fees and expenses.

 MSCI USA IMI Materials Index represents the performance of the materials sector in the U.S. equity market.